 - 1 14-ounce (400-gram) can full-fat coconut milk

 - 1 1/2 tablespoons arrowroot starch / powder if using maple syrup or 1 tablespoon if using coconut sugar (or cornstarch for a non-paleo version)

 - 1/2 cup (55 grams) Dutch-process cocoa powder

 - 1/2 cup (120 milliliters) maple syrup or 1/2 cup (100 grams) very tightly packed coconut sugar

 - chocolate curls or chocolate shavings for garnish

-- Add all except about 1/2 cup of coconut milk to a small saucepan.
+- Add all except about 1/2 cup of the coconut milk to a small saucepan.
 To the pan, add the cocoa powder, maple syrup, vanilla and salt.
 Whisk together, turn the heat to medium and continue to whisk occasionally.

 - Meanwhile, mix the remaining 1/2 cup coconut milk with the arrowroot starch in a small bowl until well combined.
 It may appear lumpy at first but keep stirring and it'll combine.